Layr-Labs/eigenlayer-docs/docs/eigenlayer/concepts/slashing/safety-delays-concept.md

 * Preventing stake cycling to collect rewards.
 Delays ensure commitment periods to securing an AVS.

 :::note
-[ELIP-006 Redistibutable Slashing](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-006.md) introduced the Slash Escrow.
+[ELIP-006 Redistributable Slashing](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-006.md) introduced the Slash Escrow.
 Redistributable Slashing is available in v1.5 on testnets and will be available on mainnet in Q3.
 :::